sophiastrano/project2-AI/README.md

 ### Documentation
 - A detailed description of what each teammate contributed to the project.
+- - Worked collaboratively while communicating with TA to develop initial psuedocode
 - Instructions on compiling and running your program.
 - The utility function that your program uses.
 - The evaluation function that your program uses.